The Slider: Legacy

 Johnny Marr of the Smiths cited it as one of his favourite albums, saying: "The Slider came out and it had 'Metal Guru' on it.
 It was a song that changed my life as I had never heard anything so beautiful and so strange, but yet so catchy.
 'Telegram Sam' was also on that album and the whole thing was unusually spooky and had a weird atmosphere, considering it was a number one record and they were essentially a teenybop band".
 Gary Numan also hailed it among his favourites: "Song after song after song… and the title track; it's a not typical album-title track.
 You'd normally go for one of the big singles and The Sliders got a very slow, lazy groove thing.
 It's just great.
 It's just the sexiest track".

 "Ballrooms of Mars" was featured in the 2003 comedy film School of Rock, and was used as the opening theme of the Spanish TV series Punta Escarlata.
 "Ballrooms of Mars" also appeared in the 2013 film Dallas Buyers Club.
-The lyrics of the song "Baby Boomerang" became a plot element in a 1973 episode of Cannon, "The Hard Rock Roller Coaster."
+The lyrics of the song "Baby Boomerang" became a plot element in a 1973 episode of Cannon, "The Hard Rock Roller Coaster".

+In their 1993 cover album "The Spaghetti Incident?", Guns N' Roses recorded a version of "Buick MacKane" as part of a medley with Soundgarden's "Big Dumb Sex".
+Guitarist Gilby Clarke also wore a T.Rex T-shirt in the Estranged music video.

+On 4 May 2022, the Black Crowes released a studio version of "The Slider" on their album 1972 (EP).